cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 ## Rationale: how does this CIP achieve its goals?

 The Ouroboros Peras protocol achieves the goal of fast *post facto* settlement by periodically voting upon blocks of the preferred chain and giving such blocks a boost in weight if a quorum of voters vote for them in the same round.
 With overwhelming probability, the boost effectively "cements" the block forever unto the preferred chain, thus guarding it and prior blocks from rollbacks.
 The protocol operates under conditions of up to 25% adversarial stake, but reverts to the familiar Praos protocol under stronger adversarial conditions; after adversarial conditions abate, it remains in "Praos mode" for long enough to achieve chain healing, chain quality, and a common prefix.
-Thus, it does not weaken the worst-case security guarantees provided by Praos, though it does significantly speed settlement under "normal" non-adversarial conditions.
+Thus, it does not weaken the worst-case security guarantees provided by Praos, though it does significantly speed settlement under "normal" non-adversarial conditions and under weakly adversarial conditions.

 The following plot quantifies the settlement-time benefits of Peras[^5].
 Using the [example Peras protocol parameters](#feasible-values=for-peras-protocol-parameters), one has *post facto* settlement within two minutes of a transaction's being included in a block.
 This means that if the transaction's block is still on the preferred chain after two minutes, then it will remain there with essentially no chance of being rolled back unless the adversarial stake is stronger than approximately 25%.
 The solid curves in the plot represent Peras and the dashed ones represent Praos.
 (The Praos probabilities are consistent with the model of Gaži, Ren, and Russell[^1].)
 The protocol parameters are those listed in the section [Feasible values for Peras protocol parameters](#feasible-values-for-peras-protocol-parameters), but the [Markov-chain simulation of an adversary building and then strategically revealing it a private chain](https://github.com/input-output-hk/peras-design/tree/main/peras-markov) used to make the plot simplifies the protocol in a few inessential aspects (network diffusion and the $L$ parameter) and does not model the memory pool (which mitigates short honest forks).
 The red curve shows the *ex ante* probability that a block included in the preferred chain remains on the preferred chain in the future, never being rolled back.
 The green curve shows the *post facto* probability that a block which has remained on the preferred chain for 120 slots (two minutes) remains on the preferred chain in the future.
 For adversarial stake less than 20%, there is only a vanishingly small probability of rolling back a block if it has "survived" long enough ($U + L$ slots) to have a descendant that received a Peras boost.
 (The "kink" in the solid green curve relates to the cool-down rules, the particular parameters, and the details of the Markov-chain simulation.)